 Subscribe to evo magazine

-Ride and handling – The RC F shows moments of brilliance, once you’ve adapted to its ways and you’ve got it in its correct setting
+- Ride and handling – The RC F shows moments of brilliance, once you’ve adapted to its ways and found the best setting

 Prices, specs and rivals

-If muscle and brawn are more your style, rather than precision and poise, then the Mercedes-AMG C63 S Coupe could be right up your street.
-Like the Lexus the Merc has a V8, unlike the Lexus though it has two turbochargers nestled within the banks of cylinders forcing air into the engine.
-As a result it makes 503bhp and 516lb ft of torque, so although it isn’t much lighter than the RC F at 1725kg, it hits 62mph in 3.9sec.
+If muscle and brawn are more your style then the Mercedes-AMG C63 Coupe could be right up your street.
+Like the Lexus, the AMG has a V8, but adds two turbochargers nestled between the banks of cylinders, adding both power and torque.
+In ‘S’ form, the AMG peaks at 503bhp, with 516lb ft of torque, so although it isn’t much lighter than the RC F at 1725kg, it hits 62mph in just 3.9sec, 0.4sec faster.
 You pay for such pace, though: the S will set you back £78,158 before you even look at the options list.
 If that sounds a bit rich, there’s always the non-S C63, which has 469bhp – just 1bhp less than the Lexus – and starts at £68,719.

-It may not be a coupe, as it only comes in saloon form, but don’t discount the Alfa Romeo Giulia Quadrifoglio.
+Finally, it may not be a coupe, but don’t discount the Alfa Romeo Giulia Quadrifoglio.
 It matches the Mercedes for power and acceleration, the BMW for precision and agility, and beats everything in terms of fun and on-road pace.
 And it’s competitively priced, too, at £62,924.